 Accountants possess crucial skills that can make or break a business’s ability to succeed.

 So exactly what makes a good accountant?

-Being passionate about a business’s financial vision is one thing, but good accountants are skilled at funneling those visions into fruitful business plans.
-They are masters at ‘sweating the small stuff’ to ensure records are up to date and error-free and can confidently grasp legislative requirements and complex fiscal formulas.
+Being passionate about a business’s financial vision is one thing, but good accountants are skilled at funnelling those visions into fruitful business plans.
+They are masters at ‘sweating the small stuff’ to ensure records are up-to-date and error-free and can confidently grasp legislative requirements and complex fiscal formulas.

 A clean workspace and solid time management skills are key traits in good accountants ensuring they can negotiate deadlines and manage complex projects.
 They love a highly structured environment and are comfortable with repetitive processes and strict rules and regulations.

 Although good accountants are supremely comfortable with structure, they are also able to foster fresh ideas in dealing with financial difficulties.
 An inquisitive mind means they embrace change, are always keen to learn more and see each new challenge as an opportunity to learn and test their skills.

 Because accounting is such a precise science, good accountants are adept at communicating in a clear and informative voice and can write in a style that is clear and persuasive.
 They have well-developed interpersonal skills and an innate ability to assert themselves when networking.